 Furthermore, Amazon interviewers never ask trick questions such as “how many golf balls can fit in an airplane?”.

 Specifically, here are some questions that are highly unlikely to appear in an interview with Amazon:

-- Give me an example of a time when you needed to deal with an angry or upset client?
+- Give me an example of when you needed to deal with an angry or upset client?
 (Our take: this seems like an improv on a Customer Obsession theme, but it’s worded in a way that misses the essence of Customer obsession – so likely a fake.)

 - Give me an example of when you had to give direction to the engineering team.
 (Our take: this is a functional competency question related to Product Manager job families at Amazon.
 It won’t be asked in a behavioral round.)

 - If a supervisor asked you to do something unsafe that went against policy, what would you do?
 (Our take: this is a hypothetical question that won’t feature in a behavioral interview).